FREQUENTLY ASKED QUESTIONS

 Q: A state employee uses a private vehicle on state business and is involved in an automobile accident.
 Does Risk Management adjust the claim?

 A: No. The employee makes a claim with his auto insurance carrier.
+The employee's personal auto insurance is the primary coverage and it may not include comprehensive and collision coverage for the rental vehicle.
 The only insurance the State provides is secondary liability insurance over and above the maximum coverage carried by the vehicle owner.

 Q: Are students on campus covered by University insurance?

 A: No. There is no insurance provided for incidents on campus (including in the classroom or laboratory activities) resulting in personal injury or property damage, which would provide either medical services or reimbursement.

 Q: What should I do when there is an earthquake or other local disaster?